"Together we are creating a legacy for our communities and region."

 Trees take root

 Landscape work in the Fernhill parking lot continues with the addition of mature, native trees that are being moved from Clean Water Services Administrative Building.
-Look for trees to be planted in July.
+Look for landscape improvements throughout the summer and fall.

 Nutrient Filter Testing